MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-VI-Fishery-Conservation-Management-National-Oceanic-Atmospheric-Administration-Department-Commerce/part-660-Fisheries-off-West-Coast-States/subpart-D-West-Coast-GroundfishLimited-Entry-Trawl-Fisheries/section-660.160.md

 (D) Be a legally recognized entity that represents its members; and

-(E) Designate an individual as a coop manager.
+(E) Designate an individual as a co-op manager.

-(ii) *C/P coop responsibilities.* A C/P coop is responsible for:
+(ii) *C/P co-op responsibilities.* A C/P co-op is responsible for:

-(A) Applying for and being registered to a C/P coop permit;
+(A) Applying for and being registered to a C/P co-op permit;

-(B) Organizing and coordinating harvest activities of vessels that fish for the coop;
+(B) Organizing and coordinating harvest activities of vessels that fish for the co-op;

-(C) Allocating catch for use by specific coop members;
+(C) Allocating catch for use by specific co-op members;

-(D) Monitoring harvest activities and enforcing the catch limits of coop members;
+(D) Monitoring harvest activities and enforcing the catch limits of co-op members;

 (E) Submitting an annual report.

-(F) Having a designated coop manager.
-The designated coop manager must:
+(F) Having a designated co-op manager.
+The designated co-op manager must:

 (*1*) Serve as the contact person with NMFS and the Council;

-(*2*) Be responsible for the annual distribution of catch and bycatch allocations among coop members;
+(*2*) Be responsible for the annual distribution of catch and bycatch allocations among co-op members;

-(*3*) Prepare and submit an annual report on behalf of the coop; and
+(*3*) Prepare and submit an annual report on behalf of the co-op; and

-(*4*) Be authorized to receive or respond to any legal process in which the coop is involved; and
+(*4*) Be authorized to receive or respond to any legal process in which the co-op is involved; and

-(*5*) Notify NMFS if the coop dissolves.
+(*5*) Notify NMFS if the co-op dissolves.

-(iii) *C/P coop compliance and joint/several liability.* A C/P coop must comply with the provisions of this section.
-The C/P coop, member limited entry permit owners, and owners and operators of vessels registered to member limited entry permits, are jointly and severally responsible for compliance with the provisions of this section.
-Pursuant to 15 CFR part 904, each C/P coop, member permit owner, and owner and operator of a vessel registered to a coop member permit may be charged jointly and severally for violations of the provisions of this section.
-For purposes of enforcement, a C/P coop is a legal entity that can be subject to NOAA enforcement action for violations of the provisions of this section.
+(iii) *C/P co-op compliance and joint/several liability.* A C/P co-op must comply with the provisions of this section.
+The C/P co-op, member limited entry permit owners, and owners and operators of vessels registered to member limited entry permits, are jointly and severally responsible for compliance with the provisions of this section.
+Pursuant to 15 CFR part 904, each C/P co-op, member permit owner, and owner and operator of a vessel registered to a co-op member permit may be charged jointly and severally for violations of the provisions of this section.
+For purposes of enforcement, a C/P co-op is a legal entity that can be subject to NOAA enforcement action for violations of the provisions of this section.

-(c) *C/P Coop Program species and allocations*—(1) *C/P Coop Program species.* All species other than Pacific whiting are managed with set-asides for the MS and C/P Coop Programs.
+(c) *C/P Co-op Program species and allocations*—(1) *C/P Co-op Program species.* All species other than Pacific whiting are managed with set-asides for the MS and C/P Co-op Programs.

-(i) Species with formal allocations to the C/P Coop Program: Pacific whiting.
+(i) Species with formal allocations to the C/P Co-op Program: Pacific whiting.

 (ii) Species with set-asides for the MS and C/P Programs, as described in the biennial specifications.

-(2) *C/P Coop Program annual allocations.* The C/P Coop Program allocation of Pacific whiting is equal to the catcher/processor sector allocation.
-Only a single coop may be formed in the catcher/processor sector with the one permitted coop receiving the catcher/processor sector allocation.
+(2) *C/P Co-op Program annual allocations.* The C/P Co-op Program allocation of Pacific whiting is equal to the catcher/processor sector allocation.
+Only a single co-op may be formed in the catcher/processor sector with the one permitted co-op receiving the catcher/processor sector allocation.

 (i) In years where the Pacific whiting harvest specification is known by the start of the catcher/processor sector primary whiting season specified at § 660.131(b)(2)(iii)(A), allocation for Pacific whiting will be made by the start of the season.

 (ii) In years where the Pacific whiting harvest specification is not known by the start of the catcher/processor sector primary whiting season specified at § 660.131(b)(2)(iii)(A), NMFS will issue Pacific whiting allocations in two parts.
-Before the start of the primary whiting season, NMFS will allocate Pacific whiting based on the C/P Coop Program allocation percent multiplied by the lower end of the range of potential harvest specifications for Pacific whiting for that year.
-After the final Pacific whiting harvest specifications are established, NMFS will allocate any additional amounts of Pacific whiting to the C/P Coop Program.
+Before the start of the primary whiting season, NMFS will allocate Pacific whiting based on the C/P Co-op Program allocation percent multiplied by the lower end of the range of potential harvest specifications for Pacific whiting for that year.
+After the final Pacific whiting harvest specifications are established, NMFS will allocate any additional amounts of Pacific whiting to the C/P Co-op Program.

 (3) *Non-whiting groundfish species*—(i) At-sea sector set-asides of non-whiting groundfish species will be managed on an annual basis unless there is a risk of a harvest specification being exceeded, unforeseen impact on other fisheries, or conservation concerns, in which case inseason action may be taken.
 Set asides may be adjusted through the biennial specifications and management measures process as necessary.